Motivation

 ENTRYPOINT ["linuxbinary"]

-If any arguments are needed, use them like this:
+If any arguments are needed, you can define them like this:

 FROM alpine:3.14